Just Starting Out with a Few Questions about Salary and What to Expect

 Just like the title of innkeeper.
 It can mean a lot of different things at a lot of different places.

-The Farmers Daughter wrote:
+The Farmers Daughter said:

 $12 an hour?
 Thats a bargain!
 I pay my housekeeper $15 an hour.